didenko/pal/README.md

 ## Posting

-Now you are ready to create your first photopost/album.
+Now you are ready to create your first photo album.

 Inside your project run:

 ```
-$ hugo new NAME-OF-YOUR-ALBUM/_index.md
+$ hugo new PATH-TO-YOUR-ALBUM/_index.md
 ```
 It will create an index file of your first album.
-Open `content/NAME-OF-YOUR-ALBUM/_index.md` with your text editor.
+Open `content/PATH-TO-YOUR-ALBUM/_index.md` with your text editor.
 You will see something like this:

 ```
 +++
 albumthumb = "path/to/album/cover/image"
 date = "2016-10-21T19:07:17+03:00"
 title = "index"
+type = "pal"
 +++

 {{< photo full="path/to/first/FULL-SIZE/image/in/your/gallery.jpg" thumb="path/to/its/THUMBNAIL/image.jpg" alt="" phototitle="SOME TITLE" description="SOME SHORT DESCRIPTION.
 MARKDOWN **SUPPORTED**.
 REPEAT THIS SHORTCODE FOR EVERY IMAGE YOU HAVE IN THIS GALLERY">}}